February 2019 Dhaka fire: Casualties

 As of 21 February 2019, the death toll was estimated to be at least 80.
 In addition to those killed, at least 50 people were injured and transported to hospitals with severe burns and lung damage.

 Reactions

-Abdul Hamid, the President of Bangladesh, and Sheikh Hasina, the Prime Minister of Bangladesh, offered their condolences to the victims of the fire, as did Jatiya Party Chairman HM Ershad and many others.
+Mohammad Abdul Hamid, the President of Bangladesh, and Sheikh Hasina, the Prime Minister of Bangladesh, offered their condolences to the victims of the fire, as did Jatiya Party Chairman HM Ershad and many others.

 In the aftermath of the fire, Dhaka South City Corporation Mayor Sayeed Khokon said chemical warehouses would no longer be permitted in the city.

 Pakistan's Foreign Office Spokesperson expressed deep regret.

 The United States embassy in Dhaka offered its condolences to the victims of the fire via Twitter.